 The configuration tasks required to support remote workers are beyond the scope of these Application Notes; hence they are not discussed in this document.
-Consult [5] in the References section for additional information on this topic.
+Consult [9] in the References section for additional information on this topic.

 The Avaya SBCE was located at the edge of the enterprise.
-Its public side was connected to the external network, while its private side was connected to the enterprise infrastructure.
+Its public side was connected to the LAN side of the Cox Communications managed CPE device, while its private side was connected to the enterprise infrastructure.
 All signaling and media traffic entering or leaving the enterprise flowed through the Avaya SBCE, protecting in this way the enterprise against any SIP-based attacks.
 The Avaya SBCE also performed network address translation at both the IP and SIP layers.

-The transport protocol between the Avaya SBCE and XO Communications across the public IP network was UDP.
-The transport protocol between the Avaya SBCE and the enterprise Session Manager across the enterprise IP network was TCP.
+The transport protocol between the public interface of the Avaya SBCE and the Cox Communications managed CPE device was UDP.
+The transport protocol between the private interface of the Avaya SBCE and the enterprise Session Manager across the enterprise IP network was TCP.